 Laureate in 2016 of the international Réinventer-Paris competition for the Ternes-Villiers site and in 2017 with the Nouvelle AOM (Franklin Azzi Architecture and Hardel & Le Bihan Architectes) for the project “Demain Montparnasse,” the office masters a broad range of commissions and programs, both public, such as the La Courneuve train station of the Grand Paris Express, and private, notably several projects involving commercial properties, and hotels.

-Six construction sites are underway in 2018: Three apartment projects, 24,200 m² of offices in Saint-Denis, 65,000 m² of tertiary campus in Saint Ouen (93) and the redevelopment of the Caserne de Lourcine (former barracks) in Paris 13th arrondissement for the Université de Paris 1.
+Six construction sites are underway in 2018: Three housing projects, 24,200 m² of offices in Saint-Denis (93), 65,000 m² of tertiary campus in Saint-Ouen (93), and the redevelopment of the Caserne de Lourcine (former barracks) in Paris 13th arrondissement for the University of Law Paris 1.

-The firm has delivered several projects recently, from the restructuring of the Renault design center in Guyancourt 78 (Les Yvelines); the Tafanel warehouses, rue d’Aubervilliers in Paris 19th arrondissement; 24,200 m² of offices and businesses in the Zac Batignolles (Joint Development Zone Business Park) in Paris 17th arrondissement and 54 private housing units in Saint-Denis (93).
+The firm has delivered several projects recently, from 54 private housing units in Saint-Denis (93), the restructuring of the Renault design center in Guyancourt (78), the Tafanel warehouses, rue d’Aubervilliers in Paris 19th arrondissement, 24,200 m² of offices and businesses in the Zac Batignolles (Joint Development Zone Business Park) in Paris 17th arrondissement.

 For the last several years, the research department of the office has undertaken work on the integration of the biosphere in architecture.